What makes us different

-Our Junior Associate Programme is the perfect opportunity to experience a range of practice groups and complex global transactions - all while being mentored by senior lawyers who are leaders in their field.
+Our Junior Associate Programme is the perfect opportunity to experience complex global transactions - all while being mentored by senior lawyers who are leaders in their field.

-Over 12 months, you will rotate between two or three of our five practice groups.
+You will be placed in one of our four practice groups.
 Through regular feedback and training, we ensure that you get the most out of the programme.

 Most importantly, you will be considered a valuable member of the team from the start.
 Working directly in collaboration with partners and managing associates, we encourage you to share ideas, be innovative and think creatively.
 Our work can be challenging, but you will be given the support you need to rise to the occasion.

 Because your development is our priority, you will also continuously have training sessions in legal English, regular technical and soft skills training - as well as the option to attend seminars.

 All of our Junior Lawyers from around the world attend the New Lawyer Programme in London.
 This three-day course is an introduction to Linklaters Law & Business School, providing you with high-quality, entry-level training and access to invaluable, international networking.